OData/odata.net/_posts/core libraries/2016-01-13-17-36-define-referential-constraints.md

 category: "2.
 EdmLib"
 ---

-Referential constraints ensure that entities being referenced always exist.
-In OData, having one or more referential constraints defined for a navigation property also enables users to address related entities using shortened key predicates (see [[OData-URL]](http://docs.oasis-open.org/odata/odata/v4.0/errata02/os/complete/part2-url-conventions/odata-v4.0-errata02-os-part2-url-conventions-complete.html#_Toc406398079)).
-A referential constraint in OData consists of one **principal property** (the ID property to reference another entity) and one **dependent property** (the ID property of the entity being referenced).
-This section shows how to define referential constraints for a navigation property.
+Referential constraints ensure that entities being referenced (principal entities) always exist.
+In OData, having one or more referential constraints defined for a partner navigation property on a dependent entity type also enables users to address the related dependent entities from principal entities using shortened key predicates (see [[OData-URL]](http://docs.oasis-open.org/odata/odata/v4.0/errata02/os/complete/part2-url-conventions/odata-v4.0-errata02-os-part2-url-conventions-complete.html#_Toc406398079)).
+A referential constraint in OData consists of one **principal property** (the ID property of the entity being referenced) and one **dependent property** (the ID property to reference another entity).
+This section shows how to define referential constraints on a partner navigation property.

 ### Sample
 Create an entity type `Test.Customer` with a key property `id` of `Edm.String`.